Nutrient

 }

-Here, you’re setting the responseType to stream to make sure that the resulting PDF isn’t loaded entirely into memory.
+Here, you’re setting the responseType to stream to make sure the resulting PDF isn’t loaded entirely into memory.
 You also write the final result to result.pdf.
 And with that, you’re done.
 You can now run your code using node index.js, and result.pdf should be created.

 While this example made use of our watermarking API, this same approach can be used for all our available API tools.